Parnani/Artificial_Alliance-Mo_Suraksha/README.md

 - exported the .ipynb files into .py files.

+- multiple_disease_prediction.py -
+    - loaded the saved models using pickle.
     - implemented user database
         - created a table for user details and entries for individual data and stored them to data.db
         - implemented login system to website
         - added an option to print the table
         - added session-based sign up system
         - upon login, users can now view all stored datas
+    - implemented database access page
+    - implemented sidebar containg Home, Diabetes Prediction, Heart Disease Prediction, Liver Disease Prediction, View Stored Data.
+    - implemented sliders for each of the features in all 3 diseases.
+    - added diseases' dataframes, description of the dataframe and a bar-chart visualization of the data.